Ukraine conflict: Ukrainians fighting heroically, says Boris Johnson

 Mr Johnson also said that "of course" the UK would take Ukrainian refugees, saying the country had a "historic and proud role of taking refugees from all conflicts".

 It comes after some criticism from opposition MPs that the government had continued to apply the existing rules for Ukrainians seeking to come to the country.
+Mr Johnson suggested that there was "fake news" on the internet about the government's willingness to help refugees.

+Immigration minister Kevin Foster was criticised on social media after writing, in a later deleted tweet, that there were a number of routes to the UK which Ukrainians could qualify for, "not least our seasonal worker scheme".

 The prime minister also said that it was "inconceivable" to imagine that normal sporting relations could continue with "Putin's Russia" after Poland and Sweden refused play world cup play-off fixtures with Russia.